konker/konker.dev/packages/zenfig/docs/SPECIFICATION.md

 #### Partial Path Resolution

 - Keys use dot notation (e.g., `database.url`, `api.timeoutMs`).
-- Path resolution is case-insensitive for input, but Zenfig canonicalizes to the schema-defined property casing.
+- Path resolution is case-sensitive; input must match schema-defined property casing.
 - Schema paths are traversed recursively to find the target node and compute the canonical key path.
 - Algorithm:
   1. Split key by `.` into segments (e.g., `database.url` → `["database", "url"]`)
+  2. Reject any segment that does not match `^[A-Za-z0-9_-]+$`
-  2. Starting from schema root, traverse each segment:
+  3. Starting from schema root, traverse each segment:
-     - If current node is `Type.Object`, look for a property whose name matches the segment (case-insensitive) and record the schema-defined property name for canonicalization
+     - If current node is `Type.Object`, look for a property whose name matches the segment exactly
      - If segment not found, error: `Key 'database.url' not found in schema`
-  3. At final segment, extract the TypeBox type (e.g., `Type.String({ format: "uri" })`)
+  4. At final segment, extract the TypeBox type (e.g., `Type.String({ format: "uri" })`)
-  4. Validate value against extracted type using Ajv
+  5. Validate value against extracted type using Ajv
 - Example validation for `database.url`:
   ```ts
   // Schema: Type.Object({ database: Type.Object({ url: Type.String({ format: "uri" }) }) })